ORLA*: Mobile Manipulator-Based Object Rearrangement with Lazy A Star: Introduction

 \section{Introduction}

-Many robotics startups\footnote{E.g., Boston Dynamics, Agility Robotics, Tesla, figure.ai, and so on.} have popped up, especially in the past few years, promising to deliver mobile robotic solutions for everyday human tasks, e.g., having a humanoid robot skillfully manipulating everyday objects and/or transporting them.
-As a necessary step for mobile manipulators to realize that lofty promise, they must be able to solve object rearrangement tasks, e.g., tidying up a large work area or setting/cleaning a dinner table, with great efficiency and simultaneously producing natural plans - consider, for example, performing rearrangement for the setup illustrated in Fig.~\ref{fig:intro} to reach a more ordered target arrangement.
-Such setups, mimicking practical settings, demand algorithms capable of computing highly efficient rearrangement plans where object manipulation sequence planning must be tightly coupled with planning the movement of the mobile manipulator's base.
-Furthermore, a comprehensive solution must consider the \emph{stacking} of objects, e.g., placing fruits in bowls or piling books.
+Prominent robotics startups have promised to deliver mobile robotic solutions for everyday tasks, e.g., having a humanoid robot skillfully manipulating objects and/or transporting them.
+To realize that lofty promise, mobile manipulators must solve object rearrangement tasks, e.g., tidying up a large work area or setting/cleaning a dinner table, with great efficiency and simultaneously producing natural plans - consider, for example, performing rearrangement for the setup illustrated in Fig.~\ref{fig:intro} to reach a more ordered target arrangement.
+Tackling such practical settings demands algorithms capable of computing highly efficient rearrangement plans where object manipulation sequence planning must be tightly coupled with planning the movement of the mobile manipulator's base.
+Furthermore, a comprehensive solution must consider complex rearrangement, e.g., placing fruits in bowls or piling books.
 In such cases, \emph{stability} must be carefully considered.
-For example, placing an apple on a plate is generally stable, while the opposite is not.
+For example, placing an apple on a plate is generally stable but not the opposite.

 Somewhat surprisingly and unfortunately, even for fixed manipulators with direct access to the entire workspace, apparently ``simple'' tabletop rearrangement settings prove to be computationally intractable to optimally solve \cite{han2018complexity,gao2023minimizing}, dimming hopes for finding extremely scalable algorithmic solutions for such problems.
 The challenges arise from deciding on a high-quality sequence of manipulation actions (e.g., pick and place) to avoid redundant actions, which require carefully untangling intricate dependencies between the objects.
 Nevertheless, effective solvers have been proposed for practical-sized tabletop rearrangement problems in dense settings \cite{gao2023minimizing,huang2019large,labbe2020monte} for manipulators with fixed bases, leveraging a careful fusion of combinatorial reasoning and systematic search.
 Solutions addressing stability issues in multi-layer rearrangement problems have also been proposed \cite{xu2023optimal}.